inception-project/inception-project.github.io/_use-case-gallery/external-recommender/index.md

 * Named entity value: External recommender
 * Parts-of-speech: External recommender

 They are configured with a dummy remote URL and are disabled by default.
-In order to make them use, set up an external recommender by either starting an instance of the DKPro TC or spaCy recommender according to the respective documentation in its repository.
+In order to use them, set up an external recommender by either starting an instance of the DKPro TC or spaCy recommender according to the respective documentation in its repository.